Steve Reed (politician): Environment secretary (2024–2025)

 During the 2024 general election, Reed stated that a Labour government would oversee "the biggest boost in animal welfare in a generation", including a ban on trail hunting, puppy farming, and snare traps, an end to animal testing and the badger cull, and a prohibition on importing food items that violate UK production standards, like foie gras.
 During Common Veterinary Area negotiations in February 2025, a Department for Environment, Food and Rural Affairs spokesperson refused to say whether the government remained committed to banning foie gras imports.
-In July 2025, Reed and Labour were criticized by UK animal campaigners for failing to advance their promised animal welfare policies, while removing protections against chickens being carried by their legs.
+In July 2025, Reed and Labour were criticised by UK animal campaigners for failing to advance their promised animal welfare policies, as well as removing protections against chickens being carried by their legs.

+In December 2025, Reed's successor Emma Reynolds announced the government's updated animal welfare strategy, which included a ban on trail hunting, snare traps, and puppy farming, a phaseout of farrowing crates for pigs and colony cages for egg-laying hens, and new humane slaughter standards for pigs and fish.

 When the government's controversial changes to farmers' inheritance tax exemption rules were first announced, he claimed that they "would not impact the vast majority of farm businesses".
 However, a few months later, he acknowledged that even if "no farms were going bust today because of the budget, that could change once the policy takes effect next year."

-Secretary of State for Housing, Communities and Local Government
+Housing secretary (2025–2026)

 Reed was appointed Housing Secretary on 5 September 2025, by telephone call from the Prime Minister, while Reed was at home.

-The office holder works alongside the other ministers in their department.
-The corresponding shadow minister is the shadow secretary of state for housing, communities and local government.
+As Secretary of State for Housing, Communities and Local Government, Reed stated the Government's opposition to the adoption of a four day working week by South Cambridgeshire District Council and local councils in general, saying that the four day week may be seen as an indicator of potential council failure.

+Reed announced on 11 January 2026 that as Secretary of State he and the Government, could take action against local Councils that adopt foreign policy positions above local community needs, including the adoption of Boycott, Divestment and Sanctions.
+Council leaders would be required to adhere to this policy.

+In January 2026, Reed gave permission for 30 English councils to postpone elections in May 2026, arguing it was due to a forthcoming local government reorganisation causing some councils to doubt their capacity to run the polls.
+All the major opposition political parties criticised this decision as denying electors a vote, in which Labour was likely to do poorly in.
+Reform UK leader Nigel Farage commenced a legal action in the High Court against the postponement.
+Three days before the court case, the government withdrew the original decision saying it was "following legal advice", requiring the elections to take place.
+The government will pay Reform UK's legal costs.

+After the appointment of Andy Burnham as prime minister on 20 July 2026, Reed left government in anticipation of the formation of the Burnham ministry and subsequently returned to the backbenches.